TJ Friedl Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.71 team ERA ranks first across all MLB pitching staffs.
+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- Mariners pitchers combine to give up 150 home runs (1.1 per game), the sixth-fewest in baseball.
+- The Mariners have a 3.74 team ERA that ranks second across all league pitching staffs.

-- His last appearance was on Wednesday against the Oakland Athletics, when the right-hander tossed six innings, surrendering three earned runs while allowing seven hits.
+- Mariners pitchers combine to surrender the fifth-fewest home runs in baseball (153 total, 1.1 per game).

-- In 20 games this season, the 25-year-old has a 3.93 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .227 to opposing batters.
+- His last appearance came on Friday against the New York Mets, when the righty threw 6 2/3 innings, surrendering one earned run while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.